girder/django-large-image/README.md

 `django-large-image` is an optionally installable Django app with a few classes that can be mixed into a Django project (or application)'s drf-based views to provide tile serving endpoints out of the box.
-Notably, `django-large-image` is designed to work specifically with `FileFeild` interfaces with development being tailored to Kitware's [`S3FileField`](https://github.com/girder/django-s3-file-field).
+Notably, `django-large-image` is designed to work specifically with `FileField` interfaces with development being tailored to Kitware's [`S3FileField`](https://github.com/girder/django-s3-file-field).
 We are working to also support GeoDjango's [`GDALRaster`](https://docs.djangoproject.com/en/4.0/ref/contrib/gis/gdal/#django.contrib.gis.gdal.GDALRaster)